dougeby/IntuneDocs/InTuneDocs/EndUser/how-to-reconnect-a-compromised-android-device.md

 # How to reconnect a compromised Android device
 Your IT admin detected that you are using a rooted device.
 This configuration can compromise security and might be a threat to your company resources.

-Contact your IT admin to help you reconnect your device.
+Contact your IT administrator to help you reconnect your device.
+If you can't find your IT administrator's contact information, see if it's listed on the [Company Portal website](http://portal.manage.microsoft.com).